G-Core/product-documentation/documentation/web-security/connect-web-security-and-cdn-for-the-same-domain.md

 ## Configure Web Secure and CDN for your application

 1\.
-Create a resource under the protection according to the "<a href="https://gcore.com/docs/web-security/create-and-configure-a-protected-resource" target="_blank">Create and configure a protected resource</a>" guide.
+Create a resource under the protection according to the Create and configure a protected resource guide.

 2\.
-Go to the <a href="https://control.gcore.com/resources/all" target="_blank">Resources</a> tab and copy the IP address from the "Protected IP" column.
+Go to the Resources tab and copy the IP address from the "Protected IP" column.

 **Note**: The IP from the example (*5.188.189.82*) will be different from yours.

 <img src="https://assets.gcore.pro/docs/web-security/connect-web-security-and-cdn-for-the-same-domain/13997686949649.png" alt="Web protection">

 3\.
-Go to the <a href="https://cdn.gcore.com/resources/list" target="_blank">CDN resources</a> tab and create a CDN resource according to the appropriate guide: Create a CDN resource <a href="https://gcore.com/docs/cdn/getting-started/create-a-cdn-resource/create-a-cdn-resource-for-only-static-files" target="_blank">for only static files</a> or <a href="https://gcore.com/docs/cdn/getting-started/create-a-cdn-resource/create-a-cdn-resource-for-the-entire-site" target="_blank">an entire site</a>.
+Go to the CDN resources tab and create a CDN resource according to the appropriate guide: Create a CDN resource for only static files or an entire site.

 **3.1.** If you want to use Web Application Security with the CDN resource **for only static files**, specify the following values during creation: